How Should You Store Your Razor After Use? Tips to Make It Last Longer

 2. Remove Excess Water

-Water left on the blade can cause rust and bacterial growth.
+Water left on the blade may encourage corrosion and bacterial growth.

-Gently shake off water or pat dry with a towel (avoid rubbing the blade).
+Gently shake off excess water or pat the razor dry with a towel.
+Avoid rubbing the blade directly.

 3. Let It Dry in a Well-Ventilated Area